Register for council tax

 FAQs

-Any agreement between tenant and landlord regarding payment of Council tax is a third-party agreement and does not override Council Tax legislation.
-If the tenancy agreement is for the whole property, the tenant is liable for the Council ax, regardless of any agreement with the landlord.
-The landlord can however make payment for the Council Tax on the tenants’ behalf, though the bill must remain in the name of the tenant.
+Any agreement between tenant and landlord regarding payment of council tax is a third-party agreement and does not override council tax legislation.
+If the tenancy agreement is for the whole property, the tenant is liable for the council tax, regardless of any agreement with the landlord.
+The landlord can however make payment for the council tax on the tenants’ behalf, though the bill must remain in the name of the tenant.

-You may be entitled to claim a 25% if the property is unfurnished before you occupy the property, please visit Discounts & exemptions to find out more information.
+You may be entitled to claim a 25% discount if the property is unfurnished before you occupy the property.
+Please visit our Discounts & exemptions page to find out more information.